Philip VI of France: Accession to the throne

-In 1328, Philip's cousin Charles IV of France died without a son, leaving his widow Jeanne of Évreux pregnant.
+In 1328, Philip's cousin Charles IV of France died without a son, leaving his widow Joan of Évreux pregnant.
 Philip was one of the two chief claimants to the throne of France.
 The other was King Edward III of England, who was Charles's nephew and closest male relative, being the son of Charles's sister Isabella of France.
 The Estates General had decided 12 years earlier that women could not inherit the throne of France.
 The question arose as to whether Isabella should have been able to transmit a claim that she herself did not possess.
 The assemblies of the French barons and prelates and the University of Paris decided that males who derive their right to inheritance through their mother should be excluded according to Salic law.
 As Philip was the eldest grandson of Philip III of France through the male line, he became regent instead of Edward, who was a maternal grandson of Philip IV and great-grandson of Philip III.